mzlee/notes/ideas/notes.md

   Does this fix anything if the ROP also uses this address translation?

   Turns out the answers are: yes, yes, no.

+Dune Kernel Modules
+===

+  What about putting kernel modules into Dune?